souley/lofar_workflow_api/readme.md

 Check out the jupyter notebook: example_for_lofar_pilot_REST_api.ipynb.
 It does some "post", "get" and "deletes"

 ## Current models in the api
-* Observation: a model for an observation object
-* PipelineConfiguration: a model containing parameters for a specific pipeline
-* Session: a session that can run a pipeline on an observation using a pipeline configuration
+* Session: a session that will run a pipeline on an observation